wulffern/aic2026/lectures/l01_intro.md

 D = f_3(t) = f_3(f_2(f_1(T))) = f_0(T)
 $$

-The fourth milestone is the layout, while the fifth milestone is the report.
+The third milestone is the layout, while the fourth milestone is the report.

+You can find an example of last years designs at [cnr\_gr02\_sky130nm](https://github.com/analogicus/cnr_gr02_sky130nm)

+You will be using a repository on github for all your design data.
+In that repository I've made it possible to run github actions, or github workflows.
+For each of the milestones there are associated workflows (SIM/DOCS/GDS/DRC/LVS).

 -->